andreasthoelke/dotfiles/.vim/notes/git process.md

 ## Setting Up Repo
   * `git init` (in root folder)
   * `git clone <ulr>`
-  * could just so yes this is text I can just put in here!

 **git clone** `https://github.com/andreasthoelke/dotfiles`
 will create a folder `dotfiles` with the following filestructure: